castle-games/castle-tutorials/1/text.md

 ![Click 'blank'](click-blank.png)

 On the next screen, you will have a chance to set your project's name.
 You may also want to navigate to a different directory to save your project's files in.
-Under this directory, Castle will create a *new directory* for your project, and the project's files wil reside within that new directory.
-Projects usually involve at least one '.castle' file and one '.lua' file, if not more files, so it makes sense to have a separate directory per-project.
+Under this directory, Castle will create a _new_ 'project directory' for your project, and the project's files wil reside within that new directory.
 Once you've picked the options you want, click 'Create Project':

 !['Create Project' screen](create-project.png)